 - Develop object-oriented algorithms and data structures using the structured sequential logic of computer programming languages in an object-oriented environment and implement those solutions as Java applications and Java applets.

 - Analyze the temporal and spatial efficiency of algorithms and data structures and redesign them for increased efficiency where possible.

 Program Entry Requirements:

 This program is open to interested students.
 However, new students are normally required to take the College's placement test at their time of entry.
-Students' test results must show readiness for English 101 and at least a grade of "C" in Math 118 or its equivalent for admission to the program.
+Students' test results must show readiness for English 101 and at least a grade of "C" in FNMT 118 or MATH 118 or its equivalent for admission to the program.
 Those students whose test results identify them as needing developmental course work must complete satisfactorily the appropriate English and mathematics courses as a part of their degree program.